Skip to Main Content

 It's recommended that you permit trusted organizations to add and update publications to your record on your behalf.
 Look for the green iD icon next time you submit a paper, book chapter, or book:

-When you provide your iD and grant permissions to a trusted organization, the organization you are connecting to will continuously update your record with information that it can validate and share.
+When you grant permissions to a trusted organization, the organization you are connecting to will continuously update your record with publications.
 More about auto-updates.

 Alternatively, the corresponding author can contact the publisher about adding an ORCID iD once the manuscript is accepted for publication.
 Often, one can do this via the publisher's online submission system, but the exact steps will vary publisher to publisher.
-As a coauthor, you may be invited to associate your ORCID iD to your manuscript via an automated e-mail from the journal publisher, so be sure to read all correspondence you receive regarding your submitted manuscript.
+As a coauthor, you may be invited to associate your ORCID iD to your manuscript via an automated e-mail from the journal publisher.

 Once your article has been indexed in PubMed, PubMed can't verify ownership and add ORCID iDs to citations after indexing.
 However, the publisher can add ORCID iDs to records and you can write to info@ncbi.nlm.nih.gov if the publisher needs help with the process.